Golf Tutorials

 • Lengthening a club makes the lie angle more upright.
 This can help a player who is slicing the ball.

-Because of this, sometimes an adjustment to a club's length is made to complement a change a change in lie angle, or vice versa.
-It’s all a is s interconnected.
+Because of this, sometimes an adjustment to a club's length is made to complement a change in lie angle, or vice versa.
+It’s all interconnected.

 How to Shorten Your Golf Clubs (DIY Guide)

 If you’ve determined you need shorter clubs and are a bit handy, this is a relatively straightforward DIY project.
-The trick is to be a and be careful.
+The trick is to be careful.

 Tools you’ll need: